Climate of Los Angeles: San Fernando Valley

 The San Fernando Valley is known for significantly higher temperatures than the coastal basin.
 Canoga Park and Woodland Hills, in the south-west end of the valley, typically record the highest temperatures.
-The all-time high of 121 F nearly rivals the record high temperatures of Phoenix, Arizona (122 F) and Palm Springs (123 F).
+The Los Angeles city limits' all-time high of 121 F nearly rivals the record high temperatures of Phoenix, Arizona (122 F) and Palm Springs (123 F).
 The city of Burbank, at the eastern end of the Valley, is also known for being significantly hotter than downtown Los Angeles, which is only 9 mi to the south.
 During winter both the Canoga Park and Burbank weather stations are significantly wetter than some coastal stations and thus retain hot-summer Mediterranean climates (Csa).
 By comparison, Canoga Park has quite cool summer nights, in contrast to many other interior Southern California areas.